firsttris/reactive-volcano-app/README.md

 4. Start the development server: `npm run dev`
 5. To build the project, use: `npm run build:root`
 6. Copy the contents from the dist/ directory to the webserver location.
-7. Copy the file background.png to the webserver location.
+7. Connect to your webserver location with your BLE browser.

 # Connection Issues and Pitfalls